AnishMahto/PongChallenge/README.md

 # Pong Challenge
 Browser based pong game created for PointClickCare's high school coding challenge.
-THe challenge was to make a pong game, but challengers were given the freedom to add whatever features they liked.
+The challenge was to make a pong game, but challengers were given the freedom to add whatever features they liked.
 I ended up getting a bit carried away...

 The application itself is made using HTML, CSS, JavaScript, and jQuery.
 Furthermore, unit testing is done through the Jasmine library for JavaScript.